 Fluid Acrylic is acrylic paint formulated to be more viscous than water while maintaining a high level of pigment.
-Dropping fluid acrylic onto wet paper creates chaotic designs.
+Dropping liquid acrylic onto wet paper creates chaotic designs.
 The nearly-uncontrollable flow can be an exercise in letting go.
-Using this media, it becomes quickly obvious that the more one tries to interfere with the process of the paint, the more muddled the art becomes.
-The effects of the fluid acrylic as it spreads across the page merging or sometimes chasing other colors are mesmerizing.
+Using this media, it becomes quickly apparent that the more one tries to interfere with the painting process, the more muddled the art becomes.
+The effects of the fluid acrylic as it spreads across the page, merging or sometimes chasing other colors, are mesmerizing.

 This can be a variation on one of D.W.
-Winnicott’s- the famous researcher and therapist of parents and children- favorite ways to therapeutically play with children: Drawing a squiggle or abstract image, he’d invite the child to imagine what they saw in the image, and add details (ears, mouth, feet, etc).
+Winnicott’s- the famous researcher and therapist of parents and children- favorite ways to therapeutically play with children: Drawing a squiggle or abstract image, he’d invite the child to imagine what they saw in the picture, and add details (ears, mouth, feet, etc.).

 Be sure to provide enough paper for multiple paintings for each person.
 Plan to leave the paintings overnight to dry- fluid acrylic will remain wet and “drippy” for many hours after painting.
 If clothing or textiles are stained, rinse the stain and then keep the stain wet until the item can be machine washed.

 - fluid acrylic paint